colfio/colfio-vanillajs/README.md

 ### Component
 #### Component API
-- `oninit` - initializes the component
+- `onInit` - initializes the component
 - `subscribe(action)` - subscribes for messages with a given action
 - `unsubscribe(action)` - unsubscribes a message
-- `sendmsg` - sends a message
+- `sendMessage` - sends a message
-- `onmessage` - called whenever the component receives a message
+- `onMessage` - called whenever the component receives a message
-- `update` - game loop, called each 16ms, used to update the component's state
+- `onUpdate` - game loop, called at 60FPS by default, used to update the component's state
-- `draw` - dedicated for rendering purposes
+- `onDraw` - dedicated for rendering purposes, called at 60FPS by default
-- `onFinished` - called when the component is about to be finished and removed
+- `onFinish` - called when the component is about to be finished and removed
 - `finish` - will terminate the component and remove it from the game object

 #### Component states
-- each component can be in several of the following states
+- each component can be in several of the following states (bit masks are used)
 - `STATE_INACTIVE` - not active
-- `STATE_UPDATABLE` -  `update` function can be invoked
+- `STATE_UPDATABLE` -  `onUpdate` function can be invoked
-- `STATE_DRAWABLE` - `draw` function can be invoked
+- `STATE_DRAWABLE` - `onDraw` function can be invoked
-- `STATE_LISTENING` - `onmessage` function can be invoked
+- `STATE_LISTENING` - `onMessage` function can be invoked

 ### Built-in components